-Upon denial of services, the child's primary pass (CY-CHILD, or CY-SAS) will be suspended until such a time as the debt is cleared.
+Upon denial of services, the child's primary pass will be suspended until such a time as the debt is cleared.
 This pass suspension will prohibit the child from using any CDC or SAC services (to include hourly care) during this period.
-Parents may not transfer between programs if there are delinquent in fees.
+Parents may not transfer between programs if they are delinquent in fees.